sestsom/stefansommarsjo.com/content/posts/understand-structure-of-docx-files.md

 Some common XML file errors that can cause a .docx file to become corrupt include:

 * **Invalid characters**: XML files are sensitive to certain characters, such as angle brackets and ampersands.
 If these characters are not properly escaped or encoded, they can cause the file to become invalid.
-* Missing or invalid tags: XML files must have a well-formed structure, with opening and closing tags that match each other.
+* **Missing or invalid tags**: XML files must have a well-formed structure, with opening and closing tags that match each other.
 If a tag is missing or invalid, the file can become unreadable.
 * **Incorrect namespaces**: XML files use namespaces to define the structure of the file.
 If the namespaces are incorrect, the file can become corrupt.
 * **Invalid XML syntax**: XML files must adhere to a specific syntax, with proper nesting and formatting of elements.
 If the syntax is invalid, the file can become corrupt.